praneeth-jairam/My-DSA-Journey/README.md

 ## 🎯 Goals

-- Daily practice of DSA problems
-- Maintain GitHub contribution streak
-- Track problem-solving progress
+- Track my problem solving progress
-- Build a portfolio of solutions

 ## 📈 Progress

-- ✅ Count Digits Problem
-- ✅ Odd or Even Problem
+- ✅ Working on the fundamentals

 ## 🚀 Languages Used

-- C++
+- C++ as the primary language .

 ---